kodecocodes/vt_android_mvvm/v1/for_instructor/09-challenge-view-model-test.markdown

 You first challenge for the course is to add another test on the CreatureViewModel to make sure that a creature without strength cannot be saved.
 The test will be very similar to the test we already wrote to make sure that a creature without a name cannot be saved.

-Go ahead an pause the video, and take a shot at writing this new test.
+Go ahead and pause the video, and take a shot at writing this new test.
 Unpause when you're ready to see a solution.

 ## Demo